 As already mentioned, the South Baltic marine environment is characterised by an extreme salinity gradient and a resulting biodiversity gradient from the southwest to the northeast which has a decisive role in shaping the physical geographical and environmental conditions (Table 1.2).
 The main information and data sources on salinity and biodiversity in the Baltic and respective countries are the national marine environmental monitoring agencies and marine research institutes.
-As mentioned, all data is collated by HELCOM and published in Baltic Sea Environmental state and trends of the Baltic Sea and its sub-regions.
+As mentioned, all data is collated by HELCOM and published in Baltic Sea Environment Proceedings series, highlighting the environmental state and trends of the Baltic Sea and its sub-regions.